brandonlammey/Array/README.md

 ## Purpose

-To quickly perform common place array operations without the worry of directly handling the array.
+To quickly perform common place array operations in C++ without the worry of directly handling the array.
 Focus on the end of goal of a problem and not on array operations.

 ## Configure